bhagyeshsp/nifty-tools/README.md

-# Nift Tools Useful in daily programming work
+# Nifty Tools Useful in daily programming work

 In my daily workflow, I use some codes that help me work better.
 Feel free to modify, improve and use for your purpose.